Missouri mayor who required masks faces recall vote

 And the rate is even lower in southwest Missouri.
 Christian County, where Nixa is located, has a vaccine rate of 35.2%.
 Some nearby counties have rates in the teens.

-Christian County Clerk Kay Brown said that recall petition submitted last week contained 73 valid signatures — six more than the required number.
+Christian County Clerk Kay Brown said that the recall petition submitted last week contained 73 valid signatures — six more than the required number.
 The bar for triggering a recall is 10% of the votes cast in the most recent mayoral election.

 The recall election is expected to cost between $10,000 and $15,000, Brown said.